wangzheng422/portfolio-architecture-examples/README.md

 # Portfolio Architecture Examples

 Example diagrams, pieces of diagrams, and examples for importing with URL feature of tooling.

-## List of examples with URL
+To use just import into tooling:

+  **File -> Import from -> URL**

+Insert one of the URL's below:

   - Logical Diagram (from workshop): https://gitlab.com/redhatdemocentral/portfolio-architecture-examples/raw/master/example_logical_diagram.drawio